richardthorp/rodeo/README.md

 * To be able to quickly edit or delete recipes that I have contibuted
 * To be able to save recipes that interest me and be able to access them quickly
 * To be able to rate recipes and have those ratings influence the information hierarchy throughout the website
-* To be able to log in and log out of the website easily and have the data presented be specific to me.
+* To be able to log in and log out of the website easily
+* For the data presented to me to be specific to me.

 <a name="design"></a>